 - The wheelchair is suitable for museum floors

 - There is no private transportation provided on this tour.

-- This tour requires a minimum number of travelers and will be canceled if the requirement is not met.
+- This tour requires a minimum number of travelers and will be canceled if the requirement is unmet.

 9. Ferrari Lamborghini Maserati Museums- Parmigiano Cheese & Balsamic Vinegar Tour

-Enjoy a hearty lunch with fresh cuts of organic Parmigiano Reggiano cheese which is the greatest Italian invention.
-You will also get to taste the greatest Modena specialty which is the Balsamic Vinegar.
+Enjoy a hearty lunch with fresh cuts of organic Parmigiano Reggiano cheese, the greatest Italian invention.
+You will also get to taste the best Modena specialty, the Balsamic Vinegar.

-The yellow color is used in all Ferraris as it symbolizes the city of Modena and its people.
-The old and new collections are all placed in the same museum and your guide will explain the symbolism for each model
+Yellow is used in all Ferraris as it symbolizes the city of Modena and its people.
+The old and new collections are all placed in the same museum, and your guide will explain the symbolism of each model

 For all car lovers, this tour offers an upgrade.
-The upgrade is inclusive of a tour around the Lamborghini factory and your private simulator so that you can be in the shoes of your favorite F1 sports car driver.
+The upgrade includes a tour around the Lamborghini factory and your private simulator so that you can be in the shoes of your favorite F1 sports car driver.

 - An air-conditioned vehicle will transport you to each location

-- The tour is inclusive of the lunch at the Mood Eat Bistro in Maranello
+- The tour is inclusive of lunch at the Mood Eat Bistro in Maranello

 - A visit to the private Maserati collection and the Hombre Farms in Modena